BryanGrandon/Frontend-Notes/Docs/other/typescript.md

 The main feature of TypeScript is its type system.
 It can identify the data type of a variable or parameter using a type hint which describes the shape of an object, which provides better documentation and allows TypeScript to validate that the code works correctly.

+TypeScript has additional code creation features not found in JavaScript:

+- Declaration of variable types
+- Interfaces
+- Types
+- Functions
+- Class
+- Generic
+- Type assertion
+- Access to external libraries

 ## Installation of typescript

 1. Download and install Node.js.